Integralist/integralist.co.uk/content/posts/go-interfaces.md

 > The `Body` field's 'type' is set to the `io.ReadCloser` interface.

 This means when mocking the `Body` value we need to return something that has both a `Read` and `Close` method.
-So we've used `ioutil.NopCloser`, which if we look at its signature we see:
+So we've used `ioutil.NopCloser` which, if we look at its signature, we see returns an `io.ReadCloser` interface:

 ```
 func NopCloser(r io.Reader) io.ReadCloser
 ```

-It returns a `io.ReadCloser` which is exactly what we need.
+The `io.ReadCloser` interface is exactly what we need (as that interface indicates the returned concrete type will indeed implement the required `Read` and `Close` methods).

 But to use it we need to provide the `NopCloser` function something that supports the `io.Reader` interface.

 If we were to provide a simple string like `"Hello World"`, then this wouldn't implement the required interface.
 So we wrap the string in a call to `bytes.NewBufferString`.

+The reason we do this is because the returned type is something that supports the `io.Reader` interface we need.

-If we look at the signature for `bytes.NewBufferString` we'll see:
+But that might not be immediately obvious when looking at the signature for `bytes.NewBufferString`:

 ```
 func NewBufferString(s string) *Buffer
 ```

-So yes it accepts a string, but it returns a pointer to a [`Buffer`](https://golang.org/src/bytes/buffer.go?s=402:817#L7) type?
-But if we look at the implementation of `Buffer` we'll see it does actually [implement](https://golang.org/src/bytes/buffer.go?s=9564:9614#L287) the required `Read` function necessary to support the `io.Reader` interface.
+So yes it accepts a string, but we want an `io.Reader` as the return type, where as this function returns a pointer to a [`Buffer`](https://golang.org/src/bytes/buffer.go?s=402:817#L7) type?

+If we look at the implementation of `Buffer` though, we will see that it does actually [implement](https://golang.org/src/bytes/buffer.go?s=9564:9614#L287) the required `Read` function necessary to support the `io.Reader` interface.

+Great!
 Our test can now call the `process` function and process the mocked dependency and the code/test works as intended.

 ## More flexible solutions?